1jour1vin

 Eye

-Dark, intense, slightly evolved color
+Dark, intense, and slightly matured

 Nose

-Aromatic, with ripe fruit
+Aromatic, with notes of ripe fruit

 Serve